Is Vanicream Moisturizing Cream Safe During Pregnancy? (Updated 2026 Guide)

 SAFE

 Petrolatum is a semi solid, occlusive substance derived from petroleum that is commonly used to moisturize and protect the skin.
-Safe for topical use during pregnancy; helps lock in moisture.
+Petrolatum forms a moisture protective barrier on the skin and is considered safe during pregnancy.

 purified water